HilayMehta/IVF_Clinic_Ranking_Prototype/README.md

 distance_score = max(0, 1 - min(dist / DIST, 1))
 ```

-In case of a tie in the score, the current system doesn't account for any ranking between them, but in the future we can give more priority to GAIA partners clinics or some features to break the tie.
+In case of a tie in the score, the current system doesn't account for any ranking between them, but in the future we can give more priority to partners clinics or some features to break the tie.

 ---